 - 1. SSH to the ThreatQ command line and elevate your user privilege to root or sudo. - 2.
 Change the directory to /var/www/api. - 3.
-Run the command: sudo php artisan threatq:backup [--exclude-solr]. - 4.
-When prompted, provide the root mysql password you configured during first boot.
-(Note: In 2.1.2 and earlier, the script prompts for the 'root' password rather than 'root mysql.') - 5.
+Choose one of the following options: - To create a backup that includes a Threat Library re-index, run the following command: sudo php artisan threatq:backup. - To create a backup that excludes a Threat Library re-index, run the following command: sudo php artisan threatq:backup --exclude-solr. - 4.
+When prompted, provide the root mysql password you configured during first boot. - 5.
 Provide the path to the file location where you want to create the backup.